Table of Contents

 Ending notes

-As you can see, you can get yourselves entertained even on the new era of browser-based games.
-Certainly the shift of these games away from plugins pave way to unique implementations that was not possible before.
-For example, Flash may have been a dominant platform to develop browser based games on, it was limited on what it can do.
-Although later in Flash's life it was capable of rendering in 3D.
-It was not the best platform to create 3D games on.
+As you can see, you can get entertained even in the new era of browser-based games.
+Certainly, the shift of these games away from plugins paved the way for unique implementations that were not possible before.